Spicy and saucy, that’s how I would describe this shrimp diablo!

 What Is Shrimp Diablo?

-“Diablo” means devil in Spanish.
-So think of this dish as a devilishly spicy way to eat shrimp.
+“Diablo” means the devil in Spanish.
 Shrimp Diablo is a saucy and fiery way to deliver shrimp.
-It is a tomato-based dish that is usually served over pasta, although the shrimp can be served up in a skillet and eat with chunks of crusty bread.
+It is a tomato-based dish that is usually served over pasta, although the shrimp can be served up in a skillet and eaten with chunks of crusty bread.
 Shrimp Diablo gets its kick from chili peppers and chili paste.

 How To Make Shrimp Diablo